Dense Fog Advisory issued for Audrain, Boone, Callaway, Cole, Crawford, Gasconade, Knox by NWS - NewsBreak

 Dense Fog Advisory issued for Audrain, Boone, Callaway, Cole, Crawford, Gasconade, Knox by NWS

-Effective: 2021-10-07 08:54:00 CDT Expires: 2021-10-07 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Audrain; Boone; Callaway; Cole; Crawford; Gasconade; Knox; Lewis; Marion; Moniteau; Monroe; Montgomery; Osage; Pike; Ralls; Shelby DENSE FOG ADVISORY WILL EXPIRE AT 9 AM CDT THIS MORNING The threat has ended as visibilities continue to gradually improve as the fog slowly dissipates this morning.alerts.weather.gov
+Effective: 2021-10-07 06:20:00 CDT Expires: 2021-10-07 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Audrain; Boone; Callaway; Cole; Crawford; Gasconade; Knox; Lewis; Marion; Moniteau; Monroe; Montgomery; Osage; Pike; Ralls; Shelby DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING * WHAT...Visibility one quarter to one half mile in dense fog. * WHERE...Portions of west central Illinois. portions of central, east central, and northeast Missouri. * WHEN...Until 9 AM CDT this morning. * IMPACTS...Low visibility could make driving conditions hazardous.alerts.weather.gov

 Comments / 0